Quantum thermodynamics of de Sitter space: Markovian master equation

 \section{Markovian master equation}

 \la{sec:MME}

-The MME has been applied previously to early-Universe cosmology: see, e.g., \cite{Burgess-etal, Boyanovsky, Hollowood-McDonald, Martin-Vennin, Brahma-etal, Colas-etal} and references therein.
-As far as we know, however, it has only been used to describe decoherence effects and not the thermal processes that concern us here.
-In particular, our objective is to study the thermodynamics of dS space, based on the MME for an open quantum system that is embedded in an expanding space and weakly coupled to a background massless quantum field.
-Since this is a new application of an approach to thermal physics that has not been widely used in high-energy physics or cosmology, in this section we define the main mathematical objects used in the rest of this article, based on a concrete example: a simple harmonic oscillator weakly coupled to a thermal bath of bosons.
+Since this is a new application of an approach to thermal physics that has not been widely used in high-energy physics or cosmology (see \Sec{sec:other}), in this section we define the main mathematical objects used in the rest of this article, based on a concrete example: a simple harmonic oscillator weakly coupled to a thermal bath of bosons.
 The general analytical methods and results from the theory of open quantum systems relevant to the present discussion are briefly reviewed in the Appendix.
 For further details, see \cite{Alicki-Lendi} and references therein.